 The District will take remedial and corrective action to address unlawful workplace harassment, including sexual harassment.

 Sexual Harassment Prohibited

-The School District shall provide a workplace environment free of unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct, or communications constituting harassment on the basis of sex as defined and otherwise prohibited by State and federal law.
+The School District shall provide a workplace environment free of verbal, physical, or other conduct, or communications constituting harassment on the basis of sex as defined and otherwise prohibited by State and federal law.

-Aggrieved persons, who feel comfortable doing so, should directly inform the person engaging in harassing conduct or communication that such conduct or communication is offensive and must stop.
+Aggrieved employees, if they feel comfortable doing so, should directly inform the person engaging in harassing conduct or communication that such conduct or communication is offensive and must stop.

 Employees should report claims of harassment to the Nondiscrimination Coordinator and/or use the Board policy 2:260, Uniform Grievance Procedure.
 Employees may choose to report to a person of the employee’s same sex.
 There are no express time limits for initiating complaints and grievances under this policy; however, every effort should be made to file such complaints as soon as possible, while facts are known and potential witnesses are available.

 Whom to Contact with a Report or Complaint

 An employee should report claims of harassment, including making a confidential report, to any of the following: His/her immediate supervisor, the Building Principal, and administrator, the Nondiscrimination Coordinator, and/or Complaint Manager.
 Employees may also report claims using Board policy 2:260 Uniform Grievance Procedure.
 If a claim is reported using Board policy 2:260, then the Complaint Manager shall process and review the complaint according to that policy, in addition to any response required by this policy 5:020 Workplace Harassment Prohibited.

 The Superintendent shall insert into this policy the names, addresses and telephone numbers of the District’s current Nondiscrimination Coordinator and Complaint Managers.

 Batavia, IL 60510